NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 <a name="Consider_how_long_it_takes_your_tests_to_run"></a>
 ### Consider how long it takes your tests to run

 Some tests, like [unit tests](#Unit_tests) only test a small piece of code and so typically are very fast.
 However other kinds of tests, such as [system tests](#System_tests) which test the entire code from end to end, may take a long time to run depending on the code.
 As such it can be obstructive to run the entire test suite after each little bit of work.
-In that case it is better to run lighter weight tests such as unit tests frequently, and longer tests only once per day overnight.
+In that case, it is better to run lighter weight tests such as unit tests frequently, and longer tests only once per day overnight.
 It is also good to scale the number of each kind of tests you have in relation to how long they take to run.
 You should have a lot of unit tests (or other types of tests that are fast) but much fewer tests which take a long time to run.

 <a name="Document_the_tests_and_how_to_run_them"></a>
 ### Document the tests and how to run them